 Special Educational Needs

 St Anne’s is a ‘Learning Without Limits’ School where everyone is trusted, included and welcome.
 We believe that all children can become more powerful, committed and successful learners when given distinctive supportive conditions and generous opportunities for learning.
 We know that children thrive best in a nurturing environment where all their achievements are valued and celebrated.

 Our SENCo / Inclusion Leader is Mrs Di Martin.
 She is contactable via the school offices and is available by appointment, for parent consultations.
 Contact Di Martin Diane.firstname.lastname@example.org

 If you have concerns about your child’s progress at school regarding any of the following: reading, writing, maths, social and emotional development, behaviour, communicating, physical or sensory; the first person to speak to about your concerns would be your child’s class teacher.
 If you still have on going concerns you may wish to speak to the school’s SENCo.

-Our Hewish campus is a small and can be accessed by the main entrance or for wheelchair access, through the side entrance via a ramp.
+Our Hewish campus is small and can be accessed by the main entrance or for wheelchair access, through the side entrance via a ramp.
 Class rooms are accessible via ramps.
 There is a disabled toilet for use by children and adults with physical disabilities.
-There is also bespoke sensory hut available.
+There is also a bespoke sensory hut available.